DisableGraphics/mediaview/README.md

 }
 ```
 ## Why GifView if I can use Gtk::Image and Gdk::PixbufAnimation?
-* GifView can be resized whereas Gtk::Image cannot
+* GifView can be resized easily (with setMaximumSize()) whereas Gtk::Image cannot.
-* Gifview does not need an external pixbuf
+* Gifview does not need an external pixbuf.